 Before we get into the nuts and bolts of employing poison to achieve our desired outcome in pest elimination, you should tap the brakes and have a long conversation with yourself over what exactly it is you are preparing to do.

-There are no two ways about it: Death via poisoning is invariably excruciating, ugly, and messy and even if you are not around to witness the death of the targeted animal you might have to deal with the aftermath, emotionally or otherwise.
+There are no two ways about it: Death via poisoning is invariably excruciating, ugly, and messy, and even if you aren’t around to witness the death of the targeted animal you might have to deal with the aftermath, emotionally or otherwise.

 Most poisons do not work like they are commonly shown on the big screen, with an unfortunate person or animal going through a few gyrations, grimacing, and then falling down stone-cold dead.

 Poisons take time to work, sometimes upwards of a day or even longer and the target can be suffering in extreme pain or disability the entire time.

 Poisons kill through as many mechanisms as there are colors in the rainbow, with some attacking the vascular or nervous system, whereas others slowly but certainly degrade organ function or even directly calcify fleshy tissues.